Constantly asking yourself, “Why do my farts smell so bad?” GI doctors break down what causes smelly gas and how to get rid of it.

 - Processed meats

-If you have IBS or SIBO, following a low FODMAP diet may help you find some relief from your symptoms, but Dr. Wolf recommends working with a registered dietitian, who specializes in the diet and treats patients with IBS.
+If you have IBS or SIBO, following a low FODMAP diet may help you find some relief from your symptoms.
+That said, Dr. Wolf recommends working with a registered dietitian who specializes in the diet and treats patients with IBS.

 Metallic-smelling gas might also come from B vitamins, iron, dyes, and preservatives in supplements, as well as NSAIDs, laxatives, and statins, Dr. Wolf says.

-“Women sometimes take fluconazole (a medication to treat yeast infections), which throws off the balance and destroys all the good yeast, so you have to look at that possibility as well as to why you have foul-smelling gas,” Dr. Sonpal says.
-“Moreover, a lot of medications are encased with sorbitol — a sugar alcohol that can cause GI distress.”
+“Women sometimes take fluconazole (a medication to treat yeast infections), which throws off the balance and destroys all the good yeast.
+You have to look at that possibility as well as to why you have foul-smelling gas,” Dr. Sonpal says.
+“Moreover, a lot of medications are encased with sorbitol, a sugar alcohol that can cause GI distress.”

-Treatment for smelly gas will depend on the underlying issue you have, so that’s why it’s important to see a doctor if you notice that your farts are chronically foul and you’re producing a lot of it.
+Treatment for smelly gas will depend on the underlying issue you have.
+That’s why it’s important to see a doctor if you notice that your farts are chronically foul and you’re producing a lot of them.

-“Remember, foul-smelling gas once in a while is OK, but it’s chronic, we have to get to the bottom of why it’s happening,” Dr. Sonpal says.
+“Foul-smelling gas once in a while is okay.
+But if it’s chronic, we have to get to the bottom of why it’s happening,” Dr. Sonpal says.